claudio-ass/primary-information-identity-plugin-v1/README.md

 **Cache**

-PidPlugin have an inside caching strategy.
+PidPlugin have an internal caching strategy.
 This feature allows to reduce the number of request to Primary Information Identity, and increase its performance.

 - `EntityDataBasicInMinutes`: Total minutes to cache entity data basic response.